ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 ```
 beam_ions        float    t  0    IDTOR::IRT1:CURRENT
 ```
 means asyn parameter `beam_ions` (in the IOC Db files) is mapped to VISTA parameter `IDTOR::IRT1:CURRENT`.
 The other columns are related to data type and how the programs tries to check for stale (non updating) values.
 If the `isisbeam.log` indicated a huge number of errors for a particular parameter, then this could affect reading other parameters - after a certain number of errors the program restarts, but if it starts restarting too frequently this can cause PVs never to reconnect properly.
-In that case you may need to temporarily remove a line, but seek advice first.
+In that case you _may need to temporarily remove a line_, but seek advice first.

 You can read the VISTA parameter directly on MERECKX if you think the issue is with the IOC e.g.
 ```